 (a) All persons shall be extended the privilege of using the library, subject to Policy on Rules of Conduct - Exclusion, as amended, observing rules established for using the library.

-(b) The A librarian, or librarian designee, or person in authority may prohibit any person from using the library who willfully or persistently violates any rule or whose physical condition demeanor is deemed dangerous or offensive to other persons, as described in Policy on Rules of Conduct - Exclusion.
+(b) A librarian, or librarian designee, or person in authority may prohibit any person from using the library who willfully or persistently violates any rule or whose physical condition demeanor is deemed dangerous or offensive to other persons, as described in Policy on Rules of Conduct - Exclusion.

 Section 6.01.070 Failure to return library property.